 No small business plans on staying small for long.
 Everyone is ambitious and you want software that will grow with you.
 Purely in terms of financial management, NetSuite has more going for it than QuickBooks.

 QuickBooks offers services like accounts payable, accounts receivable, general ledger, budgeting, and the ability to deal with multiple currencies.
-NetSuite, however, offers all that plus fixed assets, multi-company and consolidation, subscription billing, forecasting, financial planning, and much more.
+NetSuite, however, offers all that plus fixed assets, multi-company support and consolidation, subscription billing, forecasting, financial planning, and much more.
 It will grow alongside your business, plus you can deal with it all online rather than needing to install separate software tools.

 We’ve made a lot of mention of how great it is that NetSuite is cloud-based, but it’s worth reinforcing.